 NFE was selected by Independence Township to provide engineering design and construction administration for a public pathway along Clintonville Road, between Maybee and Waldon roads.
 This pathway was created to interconnect other pathways within the Township, and the road as it was, was unsafe to walk or bike on due to heavy traffic and wetlands.

-In May 2016, Romeo Community Schools’ voters approved an $86 million, 25-year bond initiative for the district.
-Romeo Community Schools contracted with architect Integrated Design Solutions who in turn contracted with NFE to provide land surveying and civil engineering services to support the following bond initiatives...
+Romeo Community Schools’ voters approved an $86 million, 25-year bond initiative for the district back in May 2016.
+The school system contracted with architect Integrated Design Solutions who in turn contracted with NFE to provide land surveying and civil engineering services to support the bond initiatives.

 NFE has been working with the Detroit Lions since the summer of 2018, providing land surveying services at Ford Field.
 NFE along with our partner NOAR Technologies are documenting the existing conditions at the facility, both inside and outside.
 Two surveying methods are being used to collect information and data – conventional surveying and high definition laser scanning.